$\mathcal{H}_2$-optimal model reduction of linear quadratic-output systems by multivariate rational interpolation: Mathematical background and preliminaries

-The univariate and bivariate transfer functions respectively characterize the linear- and quadratic-components of the \LQO{} system's input-to-output response.
-Note that $\BG_1$ is precisely the usual transfer function of the \emph{linear time-invariant} (\LTI{}) system obtained from~\cref{eq:lqoSys} by setting $\BM=\Bzero_{p\times n^2}$.
-Likewise, if instead $\BC=\Bzero_{p\times n}$ in~\cref{eq:lqoSys}, the system's frequency-domain response is completely described by the quadratic-output transfer function $\BG_2$.
+The transfer functions $\BG_1$ and $\BG_2$ correspond to the linear- and quadratic-components of the \LQO{} system's input-to-output response.
+One can view $\BG_1$ and $\BG_2$ as describing the frequency response of the coupled linear- and quadratic-output subsystems that comprise~\cref{eq:lqoSys}.
+Note that $\BG_1$ is precisely the usual transfer function of the \LTI{} system obtained from~\cref{eq:lqoSys} by setting $\BM=\Bzero_{p\times n^2}$.